sahityasalian19/Claude-for-Excel-Practice/README.md

 - Capitalized texts as for specific columns using **Transform→Format→Capitalize Each Word**

 ### 3. 📊 Outlier Detection
-- Identified outliers in numerical columns using sorting and conditional formatting in Excel
+- Identified outliers in Age, Booking Date columns using sorting and conditional formatting in Excel
 - Flagged suspicious values for review rather than blindly removing them

 ### 4. 🏷️ Renaming Columns